 (It takes a lot… you’re seeing it now, aren’t you?)

-And curiosity, my friends—now that is a powerful tool.
+And curiosity is a powerful thing.

-Curiosity takes us to greater understanding.
+Curiosity leads to understanding.

-Which often brings us right back to curiosity.
+And that action often brings us right back to curiosity.

-I really hope that yoga gets its hooks in you—and reels you in.
+And I really hope yoga hooks you.

-The deeper we go, the more questions there are:
+Because the deeper we go, the more questions there are:

 Why does this work?